visual-framework/vf-wp/wp-content/themes/vf-wp/README.md

 apply_filters( 'vf/widgets/sidebars', $sidebars );
 ```

-Filter the default sidebars that are registered for the theme.
+Filter the default sidebars that will be registered for the theme.

 #### Parameters